TALZ logo with triad leaves TALZ – Taking A Lead on Zero Waste

 Vision

-To create a circular society which mimics the functions of the natural world where what little waste we produce is simply food (organic) or feedstock (technological) for something else, by providing the means to the goal for no waste to be sent to landfillsincinerators or the ocean.
+To create a circular society where what little waste we produce is simply food (organic) or feedstock (technological) for something else, by providing the means for no waste to be sent to landfills, incinerators or the ocean.

 Mission

-To establish systems that incorporate a sustainable end-of-life for all materials — re-use, recycle, re-purpose, or safe and healthy re-integration into natural systems as a path to get to zero waste.
+To establish systems that incorporate a sustainable end-of-life for all materials — re-use, recycle, re-purpose, or safe and healthy re-integration into natural systems as a path to zero waste.

 Goals

-Left to Right: Michael Madigan (Open Space Council), Mark Haubner, (Drawdown East End), Karen Blumer (Open Space Council), Rachel Carpitella (LI Organics Council), Beth Fiteni (Green Inside and Out), Kenny Rothwell (Winter Brothers Waste Management)
+Left to Right: Michael Madigan (Open Space Council), Mark Haubner, (North Fork Environmental Council), Karen Blumer (Open Space Council), Rachel Carpitella (formerly LI Organics Council), Beth Fiteni (Green Inside and Out), Kenny Rothwell (Winter Brothers Waste Management)

 Who We Are

-In the shadow of the impending Long Island waste crisis looming due to the legally-mandated Brookhaven Landfill closure in 2024, we are a consortium formed as a working umbrella group to develop rapid and inclusive alternative solutions to managing and reducing waste.
+In the shadow of the impending legally-mandated Brookhaven Landfill closure in 2024, we are a consortium formed as a working umbrella group to develop rapid and inclusive alternative solutions to managing and reducing waste.
 We are formed to help Long Island, and the State, develop — and more importantly — implement a Long Island Regional Zero Waste Plan.

 What We Do